((to send an email to a ministry staff member, please click their name below))

 Angela joined the staff of FBC Norman in 2008 as the co-director of our Kid’s Hope USA mentoring program.
 She transitioned to interim community minister in August 2013, and then became the Director of Community Ministries not long after that.

-Angela grew up in Tecumseh, Oklahoma.
+Angela grew up in Tecumseh.
 She and her husband Shannon married in 1998 and have been members of FBC since 2001.
-She has a bachelor’s degree in interior design from the University of Oklahoma’s College of Architecture, and worked as a designer at OU for ten years.
+She has a bachelors degree in interior design from the University of Oklahoma’s College of Architecture, and worked as a designer at OU for 10 years.
 While there, she completed a Masters in Liberal Studies from OU, studying design and learning.
 After she left that career, she went back to school for a Masters of Art in Theology from Southern Nazarene University.
 They have two children, Isaac and Grace.
-She loves travelling, spending time with her family, helping children, and making lots of quilts.
+She loves traveling, spending time with her family, helping children and making lots of quilts.

-Roy Joe has been married to Lydia for 34 years, and has three daughters Jennifer Ham, Courtney Ramirez and Rebekah Ham all continuing to live in Texas.
-Prior to his call to full time ministry in 1994 he served as a deacon for 13 years in Memphis, TN, Corpus Christi and Uvalde, TX.
+Roy Joe has been married to Lydia for 34 years, and has three daughters Jennifer Ham, Courtney Ramirez and Rebekah Ham.
+Prior to his call to full time ministry in 1994, he served as a deacon for 13 years in Memphis, Tenn., Corpus Christi, and Uvalde, Texas.

 He comes to FBC with a background in agriculture, construction, public relations and management.
-Roy Joe has also served as pastor in the Waco, TX area, the western mountains of Colorado, and in Montgomery Texas.
-He has participated in short term mission opportunities to Boston, Jamaica, Mexico and Prague, as well as being the founding pastor of the mission church New Life Fellowship.
+Roy Joe has also served as pastor in the Waco, Texas, area, the western mountains of Colorado, and in Montgomery Texas.
+He has participated in short term mission opportunities to Boston, Jamaica, Mexico, and Prague, as well as being the founding pastor of the mission church New Life Fellowship.

-Kirk joined the staff of FBC Norman in January 2008, having spent the last 20 years in Youth Ministry at several churches in Texas including his previous position as Minister to Youth at South Main Baptist Church in Houston, TX.
-Kirk earned his Bachelor of Business Administration degree from Baylor, followed by his Master of Divinity degree from George W. Truett Theological Seminary, also at Baylor.
-Kirk claims his biggest achievement in life was surviving 7 years in Waco.
-If you want to find Kirk, either go where the teenagers are, or go to your nearest golf course...he'll be at one of those, or at least on his way.
-Kirk and his wife, Jill (also a Baylor grad), have 3 wonderful boys: Britton, Caeden, and Dylan.
+Kirk joined the staff of FBC Norman in January 2008, having spent the last 20 years in Youth Ministry at several churches in Texas including his previous position as Minister to Youth at South Main Baptist Church in Houston, Texas.
+Kirk earned his bachelor of business administration degree from Baylor, followed by his Master of Divinity degree from George W. Truett Theological Seminary, also at Baylor.
+Kirk claims his biggest achievement in life was surviving seven years in Waco.
+If you want to find Kirk, either go to your nearest coffee shop or golf course...he'll be at one of those, or at least on his way.
+Kirk and his wife, Jill (also a Baylor grad), have three mostly-wonderful boys: Britton, Caeden and Dylan.

-Vickie has been a part of the FBC Staff since 1982 (at which point she was just 7 years old!)
-She currently leads balanced, encouraging, and challenging ministries to Senior Adults and inspires the entire congregation to be involved in mission in the local community and around the world.
-She is a graduate of Missouri Southern State College in Joplin, Missouri and earned her Master's Degree from OU, producing a thesis on Church Recreation.
-She loves Jerry Lewis Movies, 1950's music.
+Vickie has been a part of the FBC Staff since 1982 (at which point she was just 7-years-old).
+She currently leads balanced, encouraging and challenging ministries to Senior Adults and inspires the entire congregation to be involved in mission in the local community and around the world.
+She is a graduate of Missouri Southern State College in Joplin, Mo., and earned her master's degree from OU, producing a thesis on Church Recreation.
+She loves Jerry Lewis movies, 1950s music.
 Most people would be impressed to know that she was introduced by Vincent Price when she was a candidate for Homecoming Queen in college.